What is it?

 The Community Support Programme (CSP), a private sponsorship initiative of the Department of Immigration and Border Protection, commenced on 1 July 2017.
 It permits individuals, community groups and businesses to sponsor eligible refugees to resettle in Australia.
 There is a limit of 1000 sponsorship places per year.
 The program sits within Australia’s broader Humanitarian Program, which permits a total of 16,250 refugees to be resettled per year.
 The CSP was introduced following a 4 year pilot program operating between 2013-2017.
 Applications to sponsor refugees exceeded the 500 places offered annually.

 To be accepted under the CSP, applicants must be outside both Australia and their home country, and be subject to substantial discrimination amounting to a gross violation of human rights in their home country.
 They must also be aligned with Australia’s settlement priorities and meet certain health and character standards.
-Priority is given to those between 18-50 years of age who have an offer of employment or who are likely to become financially independent within 12 months of arrival.
+Priority is given to those between 18-50 years of age, with functional English, who have an offer of, or pathway to, employment or who are likely to become financially independent within 12 months of arrival.
+Priority is given to those willing to live and work in regional Australia.

 Sponsors pay for visa applications, airfares, medical screening and resettlement costs for the first year.
 The visa fees component is estimated to be over $19,000.
 Resettled refugees sponsored through the CSP have immediate access to government services, including Centrelink and Medicare, but sponsors are required to pay back any social security payments accessed within the first 12 months.